singaround/songbook/songs/round-bay-of-mexico.md

   - more_chorus_than_verse
   - Assassins_Creed
 date: 2025-04-04T08:05:12.000Z
 description: Note - This is based on the Harry Belafonte version, with some cuts.
-Could potentially be replaced with a more 'work song' version.
 ---
 >***Round the Bay of Mexico\
 Way up Suzianna\